401-advancedjs/Authentication/README.md

 #### Running the app
 * `npm start`
 * Endpoint: `/signup`
-  * Returns a JSON object with abc in it.
+  * Returns a JSON object with a token in it representing the new account.
 * Endpoint: `/signin`
+  * Returns a JSON object with  in it.
+* Endpoinrt: `books`
-  * Returns a JSON object with xyz in it.
+  * Returns a JSON object with the selected books in it.

 #### Tests
 * How do you run tests?